Is your intuition telling you that your hypothyroidism or Hashimoto's is causing your chronic pain?

 Hypothyroid patients (and fibromyalgia) are susceptible to certain nutrient deficiencies that may potentiate chronic pain and fatigue.

-For instance studies have shown that fibromyalgia patients tend to have a low mineral content via hair analysis.
+For instance, studies have shown (22) that fibromyalgia patients tend to have a low mineral content via hair analysis.

 You can read more about the list of nutrients that hypothyroid patients need to function optimally here.

 Below I will also go over the most important nutrients required for energy and to reduce pain & inflammation:

 - B complex vitamins <---- B vitamins (specifically B6 and B12) are required for proper energy production and replacing them may improve energy levels and reduce fatigue.
 When replacing vitamin B12 make sure to consider B12 shots if you have issues with absorption.

-- Zinc <---- Zinc reduces inflammation and is required for proper immunity, it also helps boost T4 to T3 conversion and helps the thyroid function optimally.
+- Zinc & Selenium <---- Zinc reduces inflammation and is required for proper immunity, it also helps boost T4 to T3 conversion and helps the thyroid function optimally.

 - Iron <---- Iron deficiency leads to hair loss, decreased energy and even shortness of breath.
 Low levels are seen in patients with hypothyroidism, but be careful when supplementing not to get "too much".
-For the best absorption make sure to use liquid iron.
+You can follow iron storage in your body by assessing your ferritin level.

 - Krill oil + Astaxanthin <---- Omega 3 fatty acids help to reduce inflammation (23) and provide relief to patients with joint pain and chronic pain syndrome.